 Academic-based preschools and Kindergartens are the most structured of the different types, and have a strong emphasis on math and reading readiness skills.
 These programs aim to expose children to what early-elementary school is like.
 While time is still allotted to free play, much of the day is built around explicit lessons guided by the teacher.
 Classrooms often resemble play-based ones (with different stations set up around the room), but at an Academic program the teacher leads students through the stations directly, and ties these activities to a whole-class lesson or theme.

-What Kendellhurst Academy says: While Kendellhurst takes a whole child approach to education, we also have a structured and academic curriculum with traditional components such as reading/phonics, printing and math.
-We have French everyday with a balance of conversational French and vocabulary building, preparing students for grade level writing, presentations and reading.
+What Kendellhurst Academy says: While Kendellhurst takes a whole child approach to education, we also have a structured and academic curriculum with traditional components such as phonics, reading, printing and lessons on mathematics, science, social studies via theme-based, fun and engaging songs and activities.
+We have French lessons everyday with a balance of conversational French and vocabulary building, preparing students for our grade level writing, presentations and reading programs in JK-Grade 8.
 We offer an enriched, well-rounded curriculum with weekly arts (music, drama and visual) and hands-on projects that delve deeper into curriculum strands.
 Our technology program prepares students for the broader world by incorporating educational software into the Pre-K and Kindergarten curriculums.

 This refers to the rate at which students move through the curriculum (e.g., topics, textbook material, skills, etc.).
 Curriculum pace is often defined in comparison to provincial standards.